blmhemu/ced/README.md

 ## Acknowledgments

-Much of the *helper code and design* is inspired and taken from [fabio](https://github.com/fabiolb/fabio).
+Much of the *design and helper code* is inspired and taken from [fabio](https://github.com/fabiolb/fabio)